lucasbasquerotto/cloud/README.md

 ### Pod Context Example

-Considering a `test` project with the following pod specification in the [project environment base file](#project-environment-base-file):
+Considering a project named `test-pod-local` with the following pod specification in the [project environment base file](#project-environment-base-file):

 ```yaml
 #...